reilleya/RMTS-Manual/README.md

 ![Transducer Connections](./media/transducer_diagram.svg)

 The transducers must be connected in this polarity because the board can only read positive signals.
 If a load cell with 5 wires is used, the yellow or bare wire should be connected to the same terminal as the ground wire.

+#### Pyro Circuit Setup
+The transmitter's built in ignition system features a single pyro channel that requires two connections.
+One to a pyro battery (separate from the USB power source) and the other to the igniter itself.
+The system can handle pyro batteries up to 30v, but much less is required for most igniters.
+The recommended battery for e-match based igniters is a 1s LiPo with a capacity of at least 500 mAh to support many firings between charges.
+Note that polarity is important for the pyro battery connection, and that connecting a battery incorrectly can damage the transmitter.

 #### Radio Setup
 The included radio modules operate in the 2.4 GHz band and can be used without any special licensing.
 Each radio is paired to only communicate with the other module it was shipped with, so it is safe to operate multiple units simultaneously.
 The included antennas can be replaced with other 2.4 GHz RP-SMA antennas if the range that the unit is being used at exceeds what the stock configuration allows.